One Stop Services Orientation

 - if you are already a Certified Dislocated Worker through the CT Department of Labor, bring your certification document.

-What if I don't qualify for help under Workforce Innovation & Opportunities Act (WIOA)?
+What if I don't qualify under Workforce Innovation & Opportunities Act (WIOA)?

-While WIOA is the primary program for training and employment assistance, Workforce Alliance offers many other options.
+While WIOA is the primary program for training and employment assistance, there are many other options.

 How do I get training?

-You can explore all of your options including available training assistance and our approved list of occupational skills programs.
+You can explore all of your options including available training assistance and our Approved List of Occupational Training Programs.
 You will do an inventory of your skills and experience and determine if training is a necessary part of your job plan.
 Many people move directly into job development with some enhanced resume, interview and job search skills.

 Can you help me get a special license or certification?

-Our specialists can work with you to locate the required training to obtain a special license or certification based on your job field, or will assist you in the application process to obtain the license or certification.
-Your employment specialist may also refer you to Metrix Online for skills enhancement and certification preparation.
+Our Career Advisors can work with you to locate the required training to obtain a special license or certification based on your job field, or will assist you in the application process to obtain the license or certification.
+Your Carer Advisor may also refer you to Metrix Online for skills enhancement and certification preparation.

 Can I get help with my resume?

-Once enrolled, you may be scheduled to workshops in New Haven and Meriden to help create the best possible resume, and receive one-on-one help from program staff.
-The self-service Career Center computer labs in New Haven and Meriden are also available for you to use Monday-Friday, 8:30 AM - 4:30 PM.
-The CT Department of Labor offers open resume workshops at the Hamden American Job Center and is open M-F from 8 AM-4:30 PM.
+Once enrolled, you may be scheduled for workshops to help create the best possible resume, and receive one-on-one help from program staff.
+The self-service Career Center computer labs are also available for you to use Monday-Friday, 8:30 AM - 4:30 PM.

 What if I need transportation?